Table Of Contents

 Decide where to add the ensuite

 First and foremost, where will your new ensuite be located?
-The popular choice we see house owners make is converting their walk-in closets into an extra bathroom.
+The popular choice we see house owners make is converting their walk-in closets into a master bathroom.
 People are discovering that they don't require all of the space in their walk-in closets and would instead use it for an ensuite.

 If you don't have a walk-in closet but have a large bedroom, it's best to divide it into sections and make space for an ensuite.
 The benefit of an ensuite is that it requires a small space, so there are many options for where you can put this addition.